 Obviously, what David had done was in order to show consideration for God’s intentions, and to satisfy God and worship God.
 Such a person, who was considerate of God’s intentions and had a place for God in his heart, could bring all people before God, so how could God be displeased?
 Just as in a family, when a sensible child sees that his parents suffer too much, he ponders in his heart: When can I grow up?
 When can I do something and share their worries?
 Seeing that the child is thoughtful, the parents will feel joy.
 Every time God does a stage of work, God needs people who can bear God’s commission and spend for God to cooperate with Him.
 David was such a person.

 I have understood why God said that David was in accordance with His will: In one regard, he had true regret and repentance after he committed sins; in another regard, he showed the most consideration for God’s will, wholeheartedly building the temple for God, and leading all people to worship God.
 Therefore, he was one whom God liked and who was most compatible with God’s intentions.
 I will follow David’s example, have a heart of fearing God, and not do things to willfully commit sins to resist and dishonor God, paying attention to repenting and changing and glorifying God with my practical living out.
-Moreover, I am willing to give every care to God’s will, spread God’s, and bring more people before God.
+Moreover, I am willing to give every care to God’s will, spread God’s gospel, and bring more people before God.

 You may also be interested in reading more on our Daily Bible Reading page, or in the selected articles below: